 This is a simple recipe for a low sugar fig jam.
 It’s very simple to put together this deliciousness with just a few ingredients.
 It’s a great jam to can and it’s a great jam to use in baked goods or simply on toast.
 Let’s make low sugar fig jam!

 I have a serious love affair with fig jam.
 A seriously serious one, in all seriousness.

 I dream about it at night, I crave it in the morning and I am not 100% myself if it’s not present in the kitchen.

 Ok, maybe I’m overreacting a tiny tiny little bit, but I seriously LOVE fig jam.

-No fig jam… At least not where I live.
+No fig jam (or mango jam!)… At least not where I live.

 Low Sugar Fig Jam Recipe…

 In fact, even before I came to the US, when I lived in Israel, I’d never tried fig jam…